lmiguelgato/machine-learning-web-app/README.md

 :one: -Install the requirements: \
 `pip install -r requirements.txt` \
-Install tensorflow (not included in `requirements.txt`, because there are still no matching releases for Apple Silicon chips):
+Then, install [tensorflow](https://www.tensorflow.org/) (not included in `requirements.txt`, because there are no matching releases for Apple Silicon chips yet):
 - Not MacOS users: `pip install tensorflow==2.4.0-rc0`
 - MacOS users (specially those with Apple Silicon chips): follow [this instructions](https://github.com/apple/tensorflow_macos#readme), using the existing virtual environment from :zero: